TK

 What happens if the landlord misses the deadline in Pennsylvania?

 Missing the deadline has real consequences for landlords in Pennsylvania.
-Under the statute, the penalty is: 2x wrongfully withheld amount.
+Under the statute, the penalty is: Failure to return deposit or provide itemized list within 30 days makes landlord liable for 2x (double) the amount wrongfully withheld.
+Landlord also loses the right to sue the tenant for damages covered by the deposit.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 30 days, you likely have a strong case in small claims court.